DaytimeDev/GitWrist/README.md

 > This guide will show you how to use the terminal to install to a device -> `Windows`

 * Please note this has only been tested on the `Pixel Watch 2` but should be compatible with other WearOS devices.
+* ⚠️ Install steps vary from device to device, the steps given are relatively general but depending on the device that you use to instal on.
+The steps can become more complicated

 ### 1. Install ADB
 If you do not have ADB (Android Debug Bridge), install it here: [Android Debug Bridge](https://developer.android.com/tools/adb)